Otto Carius

-Otto Carius (27 May 1922 – 24 January 2015) was a German tank commander in the Wehrmacht during World War II.
+Otto Carius (27 May 1922 – 24 January 2015) was a German tank commander in the during World War II.
 He fought on the Eastern Front in 1943 and 1944 and on the Western Front in 1945.
 Carius is considered a "panzer ace", some sources credited him with destroying more than 150 enemy tanks, although Carius, in an interview claims he had around 100 kills or less.
 This was also due to the fact that he did not count kills as a commander, and rather only as a gunner.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.

 World War II

-Carius graduated from school in 1940, a year following the commencement of the Second World War.
-He enlisted in the army and was only accepted after twice being rejected as unfit for military service for being underweight.
-He first served in the infantry before volunteering for the Panzer branch; his father referred to tanks as "metal deathtraps."
-Carius was transferred to the 502nd Heavy Panzer Battalion in 1943 and fought in the northern sectors of the Eastern Front.
+Carius graduated from school in 1940, a year after the Second World War started.
+He enlisted in the army and was accepted after twice being rejected for being underweight.
+He first served in the infantry before volunteering for the Panzer branch.
+His father called tanks "metal deathtraps."
+Carius was transferred to the 502nd Heavy Panzer Battalion in 1943 and fought in the northern Eastern Front.